davidbejarn/davidbejarn/README.md

 ## ***About me***

-I'm a **Systems Engineering** student passionate about learning, innovation, and exploration.
+I'm a **Computer Technician** also a Systems Engineering student who is passionate about learning, innovation, and exploration.
 With a constant curiosity, I strive to grow and experiment, and expand my knowledge in different fields.

 <hr>